Upper School Curriculum Guide

 LATIN 3

-This course completes the acquisition of the few remaining grammar skills not covered in Latin 2 and begins the reading of unadapted passages of Latin authors, prose and poetry.
-The beginning of the course is focused on Roman history, with readings from authors such as Eutropius, Cicero, and Caesar illustrating the last days of the Roman Republic and the beginnings of the Empire.
-Emphasis shifts from primarily reading and translating to interpreting and commenting on the substance and literary style of the text.
-Essays, oral reports, projects and debates (in English) on historical, cultural, and literary topics enhance the reading of the texts.
-When grammar instruction is complete in the second semester, students shift their focus to Latin poetry, with readings from Catullus, Horace, Ovid, and Vergil.
+This course completes the acquisition of the remaining grammar skills not covered in Latin 2 and begins the reading of unadapted passages of Latin authors, both prose and poetry.
+The beginning of the course is focused on the review of the grammar concepts learned in Latin 2 combined with reading passages about Greek and Latin mythology.
+Students continue to acquire new grammatical forms and vocabulary in order to develop and refine their translation skills.
+When grammar instruction is complete in the second semester, students shift their focus to connected Latin prose, with readings from Eutropius, Cicero, and Caesar.
 (1 unit; Grades 10, 11, 12)

 HONORS LATIN 3

 This course moves more quickly and covers more material than Latin 3.
-Students read more extensively from a variety of Roman authors in both prose and poetry, developing facility with advanced grammar and syntax while engaging in literary analysis through class discussions and critical essays.
-When grammar instruction is complete, students turn their focus to Latin poetry, with readings from Catullus, Horace, Ovid, and Vergil.
+Students read more extensively from a variety of Roman authors in both prose and poetry, developing facility with advanced grammar and syntax while engaging in literary analysis through class discussions and comprehension exercises.
+When grammar instruction is complete, students turn their focus to various Roman authors, reading unadapted selections from Caesar, Cicero, and Vergil.
 This course prepares students for AP Latin.
 Students requiring regular assistance (once or more per week) from a tutor to maintain the minimum grade will be counseled to move to Latin 3.
 (1 unit; Grades 10, 11, 12, by permission)

 AP LATIN